celery/kombu/sources/userguide/simple.txt

     ...                  virtual_host="/",
     ...                  port=6379)

-The default port is transport specific, for AMQP transports this is 6379.
+The default port is transport specific, for AMQP this is 6379.

-Other fields may also have different meanings depending on the transport used.
-For example, the ``virtual_host`` argument is used as the database number in the Redis transport.
+Other fields may also have different meaning depending on the transport used.
+For example, the Redis transport uses the ``virtual_host`` argument as the redis database number.

-See the reference documentation for :class:`~kombu.connection.BrokerConnection` for a full list of arguments supported.
+See the :class:`~kombu.connection.BrokerConnection` reference documentation for more information and a full list of the arguments supported.

 Sending and receiving messages
 ==============================